-Interventions will deliver significantly improved rail connectivity, enabling Buckinghamshire to be directly connected to Milton Keynes and Elizabeth Line services, and provide a better alternative to driving between growing settlements such as Aylesbury and High Wycombe.
+Interventions will deliver significantly improved rail connectivity, including for Buckinghamshire to be directly connected to Milton Keynes and Elizabeth Line services.
+The corridor will provide new and improved strategic rail connectivity and a better alternative to driving between growing settlements such as Aylesbury and High Wycombe.
 This also supports improved economic opportunities for communities with new links to a wider range of jobs.